-Having worked with multiple consulting organizations and 50+ clients across industries, I have listed below from my perspective the 12 most important benefits that sourcing organizations get from advanced spend analysis.
+At Sievo, we've worked with hundreds of clients across most industries.
+Here are 12 of the most important benefits that sourcing organizations get from advanced spend analysis.
 Are you already leveraging all of these?

 1. Support creating and managing a category management organization

 All procurement transformation projects tend to start with the same approach – and for a good reason!
 First, you create a spend cube to divide your spend into different categories.
 This serves as a foundation for dividing the responsibility for managing the spend.